 After hearing about the series for months, and wondering what my daughter was so excited about, I decided to dive into the series myself.
 Now I am hooked.
 It really is as good as my daughter and her friends claim — even for an adult.
 I find myself carving out any free moment to find out what happens next to Sophie Foster and her friends.

 Currently halfway through book number six, I dread finishing book number seven because I will have to wait until November when book 8 is released.
-My binging will be done, and I’ll have to wait along with my daughter and her friends to get my hands on the eight book (which we have already placed a pre-order for!)
+My binging will be done, and I’ll have to wait along with my daughter and her friends to get my hands on the eighth book (which we have already placed a pre-order for!)

 To get the excitement going for the new book, the author, Shannon Messenger, is hosting a #KeeperReadAlong in preparation for the newest book’s arrival this fall.
 Each week fans are encouraged to reread the series and she will answer fan questions on her Instagram account.
 And there are prizes too!
 We are following along and hope you will too.